isomerpages/nlb-curiocity/_jurong/Building a New Town.md

 ----

 In 1974, the Jurong Ice Skating Centre was opened.
 Located along Yuan Ching Road in Taman Jurong, the S$9 million facility was the first ice skating rink in Singapore and Southeast Asia at the time.
 Charging skaters S$2.50 for a two-hour session on weekdays and the same price for an hour during weekends, its rink could accommodate up to 1,000 skaters.
 Initially, the skating centre was very popular but its novelty died down shortly resulting the centre to be closed merely four years later in 1978.
 Thereafter, Jurong would opened another ice skating centre in 1994 when Fuji Ice Palace Rink moved its operations to the Jurong Entertainment Centre (later renamed JCube) from the former Rex Theatre in&nbsp;McKenzie Road.

-the first ice skating rink in Singapore was opened in Taman Jurong.
-Called Jurong Ice Skating Centre, it was located along Yuan Ching Road.   in 1974 and subsequently closed in 1978!
-Some of you may remember Fuji Ice Palace Rink that started its operati ons in 1988 at Jurong Entertainment Centre (now known as JCube).Ice rink
+Came equipped with an Olympic-sized rink, Fuji Ice Palace Rink was renamed The Rink@JCube in 2011.
+It was a popular venue for ice-skating, ice hockey and curling, attracting athletes and skaters of all levels before the rink was closed down in August 2023.

 Snow City